Masternodes are being talked about everywhere.

-Masternodes are kinda like neighborhood repeater stations – only it’s for crypto.
+Masternodes are akin to neighborhood central stations – but for crypto.

-Individuals are the little brick things every hundred meters.
-The masternode is the one turned on 24×7 and which concentrates transactions from all the individuals.
+The users are analog to the little brick things every hundred meters.
+The masternode is always on 24×7.
+It concentrates transactions from all the individuals.

 As the name suggests, masternodes are a special kind of network node.